All Episodes

 Well, he's now threatening two Supreme Court justices.

-Uh, let me tell you something.
+Let me tell you something.

 This, and for John Roberts to speak out as he did, pretty unprecedented.

-And John Roberts was dead on accurate and right and correct in doing and saying what he said yesterday.
+And John Roberts was dead-on, accurate, and right and correct in doing and saying what he said yesterday.

 We'll get into all this when we get back.

-We had a lot to get to today.
+We got a lot to get to today.

 Interesting, the only people that have picked up on it were Breitbart.

-We know the Cleveland Cleveland.com.
+We know the Cleveland.com.

 This was May of last year, but very few others, which raises questions to me as well, but that's separate and apart.